Try/OpenGothic/README.md

 #### What's not?
 - Ikarus/LeGo

-There are ongoing efforts to support parts of it to make at least some popular mods like `Chronicles of Myrtana` playable.
+There are ongoing efforts to support parts of it to make at least some popular mods, like `Chronicles of Myrtana`, playable.
 Progress can be tracked in the corresponding [issue](https://github.com/Try/OpenGothic/issues/231).
 An explanantion how Ikarus works is given [here](https://github.com/Try/OpenGothic/discussions/396#discussioncomment-4823499).
 - Union (32 bit and Windows only, [not possible](https://github.com/Try/OpenGothic/issues/195))
 - DX11 Renderer - same as Union, but don't worry - OpenGothic has nice graphics out of the box
 - AST sdk